 I received my B.S. in physics from what is now Case Western Reserve University in Cleveland in 1947 and went to Chicago with my new wife for graduate study in Physics.
-Uneasy without a laboratory, I asked Enrico Fermi to take me on as an assistant, which he did, and as a Ph.D. candidate, so I received that degree in December 1949 for an experiment on the angular correlation between a gamma ray and the previous beta ray from nuclear decay.
-In the course of my thesis work, I invented and published a simple coincidence circuit of few-nanosecond resolving time that became the standard in the field for several decades, and also the "adiabatic light pipe" for scintillation counters.
+Uneasy without a laboratory, I asked Enrico Fermi to take me on as an assistant and as a Ph.D. candidate, and received that degree in December 1949 for the first measurements of the angular correlation between a gamma ray and the previous beta ray from nuclear decay.
+In the course of my thesis work, I invented and published a simple coincidence circuit of few-nanosecond resolving time that became the standard in the field for several decades, and also the "adiabatic light pipe" for scintillation counters that, respecting the limits of physics, did the job of transporting light from a narrow rectangle to a circular detector (phototube).